Alaska Recording Laws: Consent Rules and Penalties

 Civil Liability

-Victims of illegal recording may also sue for:
+Victims of illegal recording may also pursue civil remedies, including:

 - Intentional infliction of emotional distress